 The NCAA core courses requirements are part of the D1 and D2 eligibility requirements.
 Below we outline what you need to be eligible to compete and receive an athletic scholarship for each division level.

-Insider Tip: While there are slightly different eligibility requirements for NCAA DI and DII, in 98 percent of the cases, if you are eligible at the DI level, you will also be eligible at the DII level.
-It is best to schedule your courses to meet the DI requirements so you can be assured of being eligible at both division levels.
+Insider Tip: While there are slightly different eligibility requirements for NCAA D1 and D2, in 98 percent of the cases, if you are eligible at the D1 level, you will also be eligible at the D2 level.
+It is best to schedule your courses to meet the D1 requirements so you can be assured of being eligible at both division levels.

 Below is a sample high school course schedule that would ensure a student-athlete was on track to meet all of the DI and DII core course requirements.
 These are generic course names, and they may or may not match up with the list of courses for your high school.
 It is important you sit down with your high school counselor and put together a similar plan with the courses that are approved for your high school.

 Most high schools in the U.S. have a list of approved core courses with the NCAA.
 This list allows the NCAA to quickly evaluate an athlete’s eligibility by simply checking that the class is on the approved list and seeing what the student-athlete’s grade was in the course.
-Review the page on the NCAA website where you can look up your high school’s NCAA-approved courses.
+Use the NCAA website to look up your high school’s NCAA-approved courses.
 Meet with your counselor and make sure the course plan you have matches up with the approved courses.